Jun 26, 2020

 “...Email is one of those channels where there are so many nuances.
 You could get pretty deep in the weeds.
 There's an art and a science to it, and people are often so busy in the trenches, that they don't have time to come up for air, figure out what they should be doing, how they can do it better, and really put some true strategy to this channel. ”

-Experienced email marketing consultant Karen Talavera covers all the bases of this tried-and-tested technique which is going through a resurgence in 2020.
+Experienced email marketing consultant Karen Talavera covers all the bases of this tried-and-tested technique which is going through a resurgence.
 In chatting with Will Francis, she explains how to evaluate email ROI, the best programs to help you, how to make a plan, common mistakes and her predictions for how email will evolve.

 Will: Welcome to "Ahead of the Game," a podcast brought to you by the Digital Marketing Institute.
 This episode is a big Q&A, where we explore an area of marketing through a leading industry expert.
 I'm your host Will Francis, and today I'll be talking to Karen Talavera, a digital marketing specialist based in South Florida, U.S.A.
 Karen runs Synchronicity Marketing, a data-driven digital marketing consultancy.
 She's recognized as a global expert, having helped some of America's most recognizable brands improve their e-commerce performance.
 And, of course, a key channel for doing that is email, something Karen has deep experience and expertise in, and she's going to share that with us in this episode.
 Karen, welcome to the podcast.

 Karen: Hey, Will, thanks.
 It's great to be here.

 Will: Thank you.
 Thanks so much for your time and joining us to talk all about email marketing today.
 But first of all, before we get really into that, tell me what you do in email marketing.
 Just on, you know, a day to day level, what's your involvement in email marketing?